What is acne rosacea and how do you know if you have it??

 - Does your skin have lots of broken capillaries in the crease of your nose and on your cheeks?

-- In this article I'll present an overview of rosacea.
+- In this article I'll present a simple overview of rosacea.

 - Next, I'll describe the symptoms of rosacea in detail.

-- We'll then cover important general supportive skin care tips from my dermatology practice that help prevent rosacea flare-ups and maintain rosacea remissions.
+- I'll then summarize the important supportive skin care tips from my dermatology practice.
+These are tips that help to prevent rosacea flare-ups and maintain rosacea remissions.

-- I'll then give you some information from my practice on natural supportive lifestyle choices that will help fight rosacea.
+- I'll then give you some information from my practice on natural supportive diet and lifestyle choices that will help fight rosacea.

 - Lastly, I'll discuss my approach to rosacea treatment, including medicines, procedures and diet advice.